tdg5/reqless-cs/README.md

-`qless` is a set of client language bindings, but the majority of the work is done in a collection of Lua scripts that comprise the [core](https://github.com/tdg5/qless-core) functionality.
+`qless` is a set of client language bindings, but the majority of the work is done in a collection of Lua scripts that comprise the [core](https://github.com/tdg5/reqless-core) functionality.
 These scripts run on `redis` and `valkey` 7.0+ server atomically and allow for portability with the same functionality guarantees.
-Consult the documentation for `qless-core` to learn more about its internals.
+Consult the documentation for `reqless-core` to learn more about its internals.

 ### Web App